LuNi HomeJapanTokyoUeno Zoo

 How Long to Spend at Ueno Zoo with Kids

-Plan to spend about 2–3 hours at Ueno Zoo with kids, which is enough to enjoy the highlights like the giant pandas, the small-animal house, and the children’s zoo at a relaxed pace.
+Plan to spend about 2–3 hours at Ueno Zoo with kids, which is enough to enjoy the highlights, the small-animal house, and the children’s zoo at a relaxed pace.
 Families who want to see multiple animal feedings, explore both the East and West gardens, or take a break in Ueno Park may want to stretch their visit closer to half a day.

 For toddlers and younger kids, a shorter visit of 1.5–2 hours works best, focusing on the most exciting exhibits.
 School-age children may enjoy exploring more sections and the playground areas, while older kids who are animal lovers can easily spend longer wandering and observing at their own pace.